marxjbl/ETH-AVAX-PROOF/README.md

-# Smart Contract (Project Update)
+# Auction Smart Contract

-This repository contains an updated version of the MyToken project originally implemented in a Solidity smart contract.
-The contract showcases token creation, minting, and burning functionalities on the Ethereum blockchain.
+This repository contains a Solidity smart contract for a simple auction system.
+The contract allows users to place bids, and the highest bidder wins the auction when it ends.

-For the original project and more details, please visit [ETH Proof Beginner Repository](https://github.com/marxjbl/ETH-Proof-Beginner).

-## Features

-- **Token Creation:** Easily create a new token with customizable details such as name and abbreviation.
-- **Token Minting:** Increase the total supply of tokens and allocate them to specific addresses using the `mint` function.
-- **Token Burning:** Decrease the total supply of tokens and reduce balances from specific addresses using the `burn` function.
-Includes `require()`, `assert()`, and `revert()` statements to ensure operations are executed under valid conditions and maintain internal consistency.
-- **Balance Tracking:** Utilize a mapping to maintain and query token balances for individual addresses.
-Ensure accurate balance updates during minting and burning operations.

-## Requirements
+## Contract Overview

-- Solidity `0.8.26`
-- An Ethereum development environment (e.g., [Remix](https://remix.ethereum.org/), [Truffle](https://archive.trufflesuite.com/))
+The `Auction` contract includes the following features:
+- Users can place bids that must be higher than the current highest bid.
+- The owner can end the auction and declare the highest bidder as the winner.
+- Events are emitted to notify when a new bid is placed and when the auction ends.

 ## Usage

+### Deploying the Contract

-1. **Deploying the Contract:**
+1. Compile the contract using Remix IDE.
-   - Deploy the `MyToken` contract on a local development blockchain or Ethereum test network.
+2. Deploy the contract using the JavaScript VM environment in Remix.

+### Placing a Bid

+1. Select an account in Remix.
-2. **Interacting with the Contract:**
+2. Set the bid amount and value.
-   - Use Ethereum tools like Remix or development frameworks like Truffle to interact with deployed contracts.
-   - Call the `mint` function to increase token supply and allocate tokens to addresses.
+3. Call the `bid` function to place a bid.

+### Ending the Auction

+1. Switch back to the owner's account in Remix.
-   - Call the `burn` function to reduce token supply and adjust balances, ensuring sufficient balances and total supply before execution.
+2. Call the `endAuction` function to end the auction and announce the winner.

-3. **Testing and Debugging:**
-   - Write and execute tests to verify contract functionality, including scenarios for minting and burning tokens.
-   - Debug potential issues related to token balances and total supply adjustments.

 ## Author